tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Argo Events](https://github.com/argoproj/argo-events) :fire::fire::fire::fire: - Argo Events is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc.
 - :green_heart:[Argo Rollouts](https://github.com/argoproj/argo-rollouts) :fire::fire::fire::fire: - Argo Rollouts controller, uses the Rollout custom resource to provide additional deployment strategies such as Blue Green and Canary to Kubernetes.
 - :green_heart:[Argo Workflows](https://github.com/argoproj/argo) - Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
-- [Codefresh](https://codefresh.io/) - Codefresh is a Docker-native CI/CD platform.
-Instantly build, test and deploy Docker images to Kubernetes.
 - :green_heart:[Flagger](https://github.com/weaveworks/flagger) :fire::fire::fire::fire::fire: - Flagger is a progressive delivery tool that automates the release process for applications running on Kubernetes.
 - :green_heart:[Flux2](https://github.com/fluxcd/flux2) :fire::fire::fire::fire::fire: - Flux version 2 is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
 - :green_heart:[k8s-image-swapper](https://github.com/estahn/k8s-image-swapper/) :fire::fire: - `k8s-image-swapper` is a mutating webhook for Kubernetes, downloading images into your own registry and pointing the images to that new location.